 Universal bills its annual Rock the Universe event, which is held after-hours at Universal Studios Florida, as Florida’s biggest Christian music festival.
 Whether that’s technically true or not, you’ll be more than ready to “rock, ride, and rejoice” when the celebration occurs on Friday, January 24 and Saturday, January 25, 2020 – more than just being a collection of the biggest names in the Christian rock scene, Rock the Universe also encapsulates a few other experiences across its weekend-long event.

-Whoa, wait – those next event dates are in February?
-Yes, that’s correct – after 20 years of throwing the annual shindig in early September, just before Halloween Horror Nights, Universal has moved Rock the Universe to early February, the time frame that was previously occupied by A Celebration of Harry Potter.
-Since that wizarding event has been cancelled (at least, for 2019), it created a new window for the faith-based party to be held in, just a week before Mardi Gras kicks off.
+If you’re still not used to seeing those event dates in the beginning of the year, don’t worry – you’re not alone.
+After 20 years of throwing the annual shindig in early September, just before Halloween Horror Nights, Universal moved Rock the Universe to late January/early February in 2019, the time frame that was previously occupied by A Celebration of Harry Potter.
+Since that wizarding event has been cancelled (at least, for the time being), it created a new window for the faith-based party to be held in, just a week before Mardi Gras kicks off.

-Or, as Universal itself puts it: “Now in winter.
+Or, as Universal itself put it in 2019: “Now in winter.
 Cooler than ever.”

 Rock the Universe was initiated by Universal in 1998 as a way to directly compete with Walt Disney World Resort’s own Christian rockfest, Night of Joy, which had begun 16 years previously; up until 2018, when Disney suddenly pulled the plug on its celebration, the two companies tended to schedule their rival events during the same exact weekend (and to also swap the same musical acts back and forth, as well).